bnsnapper/keras_bn_library/README.md

    - Dropout for hidden unit
  - Deep Belief Network (DBN)
  - RNN-RBM
-   - independent RBM PreTraining
+   - independent RBM pre-training
- -Variational LSTM AutoEncoder
+ - Variational LSTM auto-encoder

 These extensions were validated in Keras 1.2.0 and python 3.5 (Anaconda).
-Tensorflow and Theano backend also work fine.
+Tensorflow and Theano backend also work fine in Keras.

 Reference: